 Where are the ports?
 If it is a desktop computer, there are usually several USB ports on the back panel where the motherboard’s ports come out.
 The Host USB ports are all Female jacks

 If it is a notebook computer, the ports may be on either side of the machine or on the back.

 USB 2.0 and 3.0 host ports are rectangles about 13mm wide and 5 mm high, these are called USB A Female ports.

-The ones with blue plastic inserts are USB 3.0 speed. the ones with black inserts are USB 2.0.
-Red inserts designate USB 3.1 high speed ports.
+The ones with blue plastic inserts are USB 3.0 speed (USB 3.0 is now officially named USB 3.1 Gen 1, just to confuse things). the ones with black inserts are USB 2.0.
+Red inserts charging ports that continue charging USB peripherals even when the computer sleeps.
 USB peripherals generally will work with either USB 2.0 or USB 3.0 hosts, however the available 5V power and data speed on USB 2.0 ports may be limited for some devices.

-The latest USB port is Type C. It is smaller, a slender rounded port about 7mm wide.
+The latest USB port is Type C (officially USB 3.1 Gen 2 with Type C connector).
+It is smaller, a slender rounded port about 7mm wide and can be inserted in either direction.
 With the correct cable, you can adapt from USB – C to USB – A type.
 You will see USB C ports on only the most recent machines.

 Peripheral devices like printers, smartphones and cameras have various USB ports but these will all be Female ports.

 A peripheral must be connected to a host.
 You can’t connect two peripherals together.
 A few peripherals such as smartphones and tablets, can be both a host and a peripheral using the same port (but not at the same time) – for example hooking up to a computer as a peripheral or acting as a host attaching to a USB stick to back up files.